St. John Cantius Church (Chicago)

-Saint John Cantius Church (Kościół Świętego Jana Kantego) is a historic Catholic church of the Archdiocese of Chicago known for its architecture, liturgical practices, and affiliation with the Canons Regular of St. John Cantius.
+Saint John Cantius Church (Kościół Świętego Jana Kantego) is a Latin Catholic church of the Archdiocese of Chicago.
+It is operated by the Canons Regular of St. John Cantius.

-With monumental religious edifices of St. Mary of the Angels, St. Hedwig's or St. Wenceslaus, it is one of the many Polish churches that overlook the Kennedy Expressway.
+In addition to St. Mary of the Angels, St. Hedwig's and St. Wenceslaus, it is one of the many Polish churches that overlook the nearby Kennedy Expressway.

-The unique baroque interior has remained intact for more than a century and is reminiscent of the sumptuous art and architecture of 18th century Kraków.
-Of all the Polish Cathedral style churches in Chicago, St. John Cantius stands closest to downtown.
+The interior has been retained and restored and is reminiscent of the art and architecture of 18th century Kraków.
 In 2013, the parish completed a significant restoration.
-The 130 ft tower is readily seen from the nearby Kennedy Expressway and is a landmark in Chicago's West Town neighborhood, located at 825 North Carpenter Street.
+The 130 ft tower is readily seen from the Kennedy Expressway and is a landmark in Chicago's West Town neighborhood, located at 825 North Carpenter Street.

 History

 The arrival and settlement of Polish immigrants in the area, known as “Expatriate Poland” (Wygnana Polska), necessitated the foundation of a new parish which would become Saint John Cantius Church.
 In 1892, these immigrants petitioned the pastor of St. Stanislaus Kostka, the first Polish church in the Archdiocese, for a new church.
 Fr.
 Vincent Barzyński of the Congregation of the Resurrection, saw the validity of this request and immediately purchased several lots at Fry and Carpenter Streets for the sum of $75,000.

 Designed by Adolphus Druiding, St. John Cantius Church took five years to build.
-Work commenced in the spring of 1893.
-The cornerstone was laid and blessed in July of that year as 50,000 people attended the ceremony.
-By December, only the crudely finished basement church was completed.
+Work began in the spring of 1893 with the cornerstone laid and blessed in July of that year.
+By December, only the finished basement church was completed.
 The new parish community held its first Mass in the basement on Christmas Eve.

-When the edifice was complete, Archbishop Patrick Feehan performed the blessing and dedication ceremonies on December 11, 1898.
-The parish flourished and reached its peak in 1918 with about 23,000 parishioners and 2,500 children in the school.
+When the exterior was complete, Archbishop Patrick Feehan performed the blessing and dedication ceremonies on December 11, 1898.

-The parish retained its Polish character for years, but the building of the Kennedy Expressway which cut through the heart of Chicago's Polonia began a period of decline for the parish as many longtime residents were forced to relocate.
-The parish was slated for closure as Chicago's inner city neighborhoods declined further through the 1960s and 70s.
+In 1918 there were about 23,000 parishioners and 2,500 children in the school.
+The building of the Kennedy Expressway cut through the neighborhood and began a period of decline for the parish as many residents relocated and the parish school closed.

-A revival of the parish began in the late 1980s by Fr.
-Frank Phillips, C.R., who became pastor.
-Fr.
-Phillips helped to spark a renewal and attract parishioners, as well as financial resources.
-With improved finances, Fr.
-Phillips could begin restoring the physical church to its original glory while preserving the many treasures the parish already had.
-In 1998, with the approval of Francis Cardinal George, O.M.I., Fr.
-Phillips founded a new religious community of men, the Canons Regular of St. John Cantius, which now staffs the parish.